slorber/react-native-alert-async/README.md

 There is an existing [RN PR](https://github.com/facebook/react-native/pull/20312) waiting to be merged with this feature.
 In the meantime you can use this package.
 I use this in production for a long time and it's reliable.

+# Hire a freelance expert

+Looking for a React/ReactNative freelance expert with more than 5 years production experience?
+Contact me from my [website](https://sebastienlorber.com/) or with [Twitter](https://twitter.com/sebastienlorber).